tempestnano/deezloadermx-docker/README.md

 To access the webinterface, go to http://YOURSERVERIP:1730

+## Tags

+There are only 2 tags right now. latest      : Latest state of the master branch.
+Can be considered "working" latest-dev  : Latest state of the development branch.
+Highly unstable, can break at any time.
+You should not generally use this.

 ## Disclaimer and Links

 I am in no way affiliated with the DeezloaderRMX project (or any other Deezloader project for that matter), I just wanted the challenge to create my first docker